Inheriting a Roth IRA from a parent

 - Open an inherited IRA and withdraw the funds within five years.
 RMDs aren't required if you withdraw all the money within five years.

-Regardless of when your loved one died, you have the option of taking a lump-sum distribution.
-You do not pay income tax or a penalty regardless of your age provided the IRA has been open for at least five years.
+No matter when your loved one died, you have the option of taking a lump-sum distribution.
+You do not pay income tax or a penalty, regardless of your age, provided the IRA has been open for at least five years.

 What should you do if you've inherited a Roth IRA?

-Inheriting a Roth IRA and leaving assets in the account as long as you can has the major advantage of allowing the assets to continue to grow tax-free.
-Gains held in an IRA are not taxed no matter how much the account increases, which is one of the biggest advantages of Roth IRAs.
+Inheriting a Roth IRA and leaving the assets in the account as long as you can has the major advantage of allowing the assets to continue growing tax-free.
+Gains held in an IRA are not taxed, no matter how much the account increases, which is one of the biggest advantages of Roth IRAs.

 It's essential that you understand and follow all the rules, though.
-If you fail to annually take enough money out of the account as the IRS requires, you could pay a penalty equivalent to 50% of the amount you should have withdrawn for the year.
+If you fail to withdraw the minimum required by the IRS, you could pay a penalty equivalent to 50% of the amount you should have withdrawn for the year.

 Before you make any big decisions about your inherited Roth IRA, consider consulting with a tax advisor to make sure you comply with all the rules and maximize the growth of the money you've received.